autotraderuk/scalr_api_v2/README.md

 ### limitations

 At present there is a limited subset of api commands avaialble via this GEM.
-Functionality is limited to working with scripts.
+Functionality is limited to working with scripts, images & roles.
 As well as listing farms and servers.
 Examples of the functionality provided can be found in the rspec tests.

 ## Development